ibexa/documentation-developer/docs/customer_management/cp_applications.md

 ## Roles and policies

-Any user can become application approver, as long as they have `Company Application/Workflow` Policy assigned to their Role.
+Any user can become application approver, as long as they have the `Company Application/Workflow` Policy assigned to their Role.
-There, it can be defined from which states to which states the user may move applications.
+There, you can define between which states the user may move applications.
 For example, the assistant can put new applications on hold, or reject them, and only the manager can accept them.

 ![Company Application Policy](img/cp_company_application_policy.png)

-## Customer Portal applications configuration
+## Customer Portal application configuration

-Below, you will find possible configurations for Customer Portal applications
+Below, you can find possible configurations for Customer Portal applications.

-## Reasons for rejecting application
+### Reasons for rejecting application

 To change or add reasons for not accepting Corporate Portal application go to `vendor/ibexa/corporate-account/src/bundle/Resources/config/default_settings.yaml`.